The Best Cape Cod Wineries & Vineyards (From a Local)

 Truro Vineyards

-But this little community is surrounded by some of the Cape’s most beautiful beaches.
+Just before you hit the tip of the cape, stop off in the small town of Truro.
+This little community is surrounded by some of the Cape’s most beautiful beaches.
 And it’s also where you’ll find Truro Vineyards of Cape Cod.

-It spends 2 years on French oak, giving it notes of leather and tobacco.
-And it’s well balanced with dark fruit flavors like black cherry and black raspberry.
+I love a good Cabernet Franc, and Truro’s Estate Cabernet Franc is one of my favorites.
+It’s well balanced with dark fruit flavors like black cherry and black raspberry and hints of spices.
 It goes great with this Bolognese sauce and a little freshly grated parm.

 Tastings take place under Truro’s outdoor pavilion and include a rotating flight of 5 different wines.
 You can also join a tour of the beautiful vineyard and learn about maritime wine grape growing.